code-mentoring/code-mentoring.github.io/resources.markdown

 # Resources and Learning Path

-All of the educational resources that you need are available online for free, or in books.
+Most of the educational resources that you need are available online for free, or in books.

 Here's our recommended resources and learning path to become a software developer.